- Self-Directed IRAs

 Before investing make sure you know and understand self-directed IRA rules and regulations.

-3. Ensure Correct Title of Your IRA Investment
+3. Direct Your Custodian to Purchase IRA Investment

 You and your IRA are two separate entities, and as such, the investment needs to be titled in the name of your IRA and not you personally.